cardano-scaling/website/monthly/2024-04-monthly.md

 This month the who-is-who of Cardano builders got lured to Toulouse, France for a two day tech-only conference.
 It was a great occassion to meet fellow contributors and building bridges (literally) to new projects and their creators.

-Two of many notable presentations and how they relate to the Hydra and Mithril projects are detailed below.
+Two of many notable presentations and how they relate to the Hydra and Mithril projects are detailed as contributed by Pi (Sundae Labs) and Sebastian (Cardano Foundation).

 ### IBC bridge